Crop Production and Management

 • It usually takes 3 to 4 months for cereal crops to mature.

-• Manual Harvesting: Done using a sickle or by hand, especially on small farms.
+• Manually: Using a sickle or by hand, especially on small farms.

-• Mechanical Harvesting: Utilizes machines called harvesters, which cut and collect crops.
+• By Machine: Using a harvester machine, which cut and collect crops.

 • After harvesting, grain seeds need to be separated from the chaff.

-• Threshing is the process of separating grain from chaff, often done using a machine called a ‘combine’.
+• This process of separating grain from chaff, is called threshing.

 Importance of Storage:

-• Storing harvested grains is crucial to keep them safe from moisture, insects, rats, and microorganisms.
+• To keep harvested grains safe from moisture, insects, rats, and microorganisms.

-• Without proper storage, grains can spoil or become unfit for use.
+• If stored without drying, grains can spoil or be attacked by pests or become unfit for use.

 Drying Before Storage:

-• Grains are dried in the sun before storage to reduce moisture content, preventing attacks by pests and microorganisms.
+• Grains are dried in the sun to reduce moisture.

 • Dried neem leaves are used for storing food grains at home.

-• Large quantities of grains in big godowns require specific chemical treatments to protect them from pests and microorganisms.
+• Large quantities of grains in godowns require chemical treatments to protect them from pests and microorganisms.

 Conclusion: